paulfioravanti/plover-platform-specific-translation/README.md

 > of Plover.
 See the [Invoke Plover from the command line][] page for details on
 > how to create that reference.

+Then:

+1. When it finishes installing, restart Plover
+2. After re-opening Plover, open the Configuration screen (either click the Configuration icon, or from the main Plover application menu, select `Preferences...`)
+3. Open the Plugins tab
+4. Check the box next to `plover_platform_specific_translation` to activate the plugin

 ### Post-Plover Plugin Registry inclusion (Future)

 1. In the Plover application, open the Plugins Manager (either click the Plugins